limbernie/limbernie.github.io/_posts/2019-06-30-netmon-htb-walkthrough.md

 ![542fe300.png](/assets/images/posts/netmon-htb-walkthrough/542fe300.png)
 </a>

-In conjuntion with the official security [advisory](https://www.paessler.com/about-prtg-17-4-35-through-18-1-37) and the [location](https://kb.paessler.com/en/topic/463-how-and-where-does-prtg-store-its-data) of the various configuration files, I was able to uncover a plaintext password from the file below.
+In conjunction with the official security [advisory](https://www.paessler.com/about-prtg-17-4-35-through-18-1-37) and the [location](https://kb.paessler.com/en/topic/463-how-and-where-does-prtg-store-its-data) of the various configuration files, I was able to uncover a plaintext password from the file below.

 <a class="image-popup">
 ![adca4be4.png](/assets/images/posts/netmon-htb-walkthrough/adca4be4.png)